micahc123/HighStakes-936B/README.md

 # Tank Drive

-This repository contains the code for controlling a tank drive using the OkapiLib library in PROS.
+This repository contains the code for controlling a tank drive using LemLib, along with autonomous control with Pure Pursuit(built-in).
+The path for autonomous was generated using path.jerryio.com

-## Setup

-The Tank drive is setup with 4 motors, with the left motor ports being 11 and 12, and the right motor ports being 1 and 2.
-A pneumatics piston is connected to the first wire port.